 In addition, there are post-procedure considerations to think through.
 Many individuals face concerns in regards to the possibility of contracting COVID-19 after being in the hospital.
 Talk with your physician about the need to self-monitor for symptoms, along with any additional precautions you may want to take, such as avoiding contact with other people for a period of time, wearing gloves or a mask in the home when others are present, additional sanitizing measures necessary, etc. The doctor may recommend taking your temperature and oxygen levels in the home.
 If that’s the case, make sure you purchase a thermometer and pulse oximeter prior to the procedure.

 Once you are satisfied with the answers you have received and with the assurance that the procedure is safe to schedule, connect with At Home Independent Living for assistance.
 Our transitional care services can help make sure everything is taken care of before, during, and after your procedure, including transportation, picking up prescriptions and groceries, helping you get settled upon your return home and monitoring for any variations in condition, and much more.
-Call At Home Independent Living at (315) 579-HOME (4663) to learn more about options for senior care at home in Syracuse, NY and surrounding areas.
+Call At Home Independent Living at (315) 579-HOME (4663) to learn more about your options for elder care and independent living in Syracuse, NY.
+View our full service area here.